-Ciara joined Mandela Partners in 2018 to address competing food access and economic challenges - ensuring fair pricing for farmers who grow sustainably while simultaneously keeping the cost of healthy food affordable in underserved communities.
-Since then, she has led the strategic growth of the organization’s food access initiatives and farmer network, and now oversees its business and workforce development programming.
-In her role as co-executive director, she will continue to deepen Mandela Partners’ cross-sector partnerships and programs, and cultivate pathways for asset and wealth building in limited resource communities of color.
+Ciara joined Mandela Partners in 2018 to address competing for food access and economic challenges - ensuring fair pricing for farmers who grow sustainably while simultaneously keeping the cost of healthy food affordable in underserved communities.
+Since then, she has led the strategic growth of the organization’s food access initiatives and farmer network and now oversees its business and workforce development programming.
+In her role as co-executive director, she will continue to deepen Mandela Partners’ cross-sector partnerships and programs and cultivate pathways for asset and wealth building in limited-resource communities of color.

 Finance & Administration Director